taylorjg/Monads/README.md

 }
 ```

+All the monad combinators can be used with Writer.
-We could record each message 5 times by doing this in <code>TellHelper</code>:
+For example, we could record each message 5 times by using <code>ReplicateM_</code> in <code>TellHelper</code>:

 ```C#
         return MyWriter.Tell(listMonoid).ReplicateM_(5);